 The two monks closest to the bell-tower wore sky-blue and navy.
 The monk in navy had a heavy hood and sat in a woven nest like those commemorating birds along the trail.
 Their body warmed porcelain eggs nestled around them.

-When Jay gave a sugar-powdered pastry to the sky-clad monk, he tossed it in the air and caught it in his mouth with his eyes closed.
+When Jay gave a sugar-powdered pastry to the sky-clad monk, he bopped Jay’s hand to toss the pastry in the air.
+He caught it in his mouth with his eyes closed.
 He giggled like a school-child and opened his eyes.
 He had one black pupil and one moon-like cataract, white as the pastry had been.
 “Oran dora,” he whispered.

 “Oran dora,” whispered Jay.
 Jay held the last pastry to the monk in navy.
 They did not respond.
 They wore a silver mask depicting a bird’s face embossed with buggy eyes.